SirWumpus/erlang-bs/README.md

 - - -
 ### str:tok(Bs, Delims) -> {<< Token >>, << Rest >>}
-Return a tuple of the first token separated by one or more delimiters and the remaing binary string.
+Return a tuple of the first token separated by one or more delimiters and the remaining binary string.

 - - -
 ### str:tr(Bs, FromSet) -> Bs